 Things to do in Siargao and around

-Surfing is still one of the main things to in Siargao but more and more, “a lot of people are doing other things that’s not related to surfing,” Elaine Abonal tells us.
+Surfing is still one of the main things to do in Siargao but more and more, “a lot of people are doing other things that are not related to surfing,” Elaine Abonal tells us.
 “Some people come for the parties here, [or come to do] standup paddleboarding.”

 Let’s start with what Siargao is best at the surfing scene.
 Beyond Cloud 9, surfers can visit other, less crowded surf spots like Tuason Point, Cemetery and Matanjac.
 Hire a local surf instructor, or join a Siargao surf camp like Surfista, to find the best surf breaks given the day’s weather conditions.